Pollinator Gardens

 Aspidistra elatior

-Native to China, this plant is a member of the Asparagus family and is named for its ability to handle a great deal of cultural abuse.
+Native to China, this plant is a member of the asparagus family and is named for its ability to handle a great deal of abuse.
 It grows readily in the shade but may die back to the roots during a hard freeze.
 It is also normally grown as a houseplant.

 Henry Duelberg Salvia